ponylang/ponylang-website/content/blog/last-week-in-pony-030319.md

 title = "Last Week in Pony - March 3, 2019"
 date = "2019-03-03T10:58:13-05:00"
 +++
 _Last Week In Pony_ is a weekly blog post to catch you up on the latest news for the Pony programming language.
-To learn more about Pony check out [our website](ponylang.io), our Twitter account [@ponylang](https://twitter.com/ponylang), our [users' mailing list](https://pony.groups.io/g/user), or our [Slack community](https://www.ponylang.io/get-slack-invite).
+To learn more about Pony check out [our website](ponylang.io), our Twitter account [@ponylang](https://twitter.com/ponylang), our [users' mailing list](https://pony.groups.io/g/user), or our [Zulip community](https://ponylang.zulipchat.com).

 Got something you think should be featured?
 There's a GitHub issue for that!
 Add a comment to the [open "Last Week in Pony" issue](https://github.com/ponylang/ponylang.github.io/issues?q=is%3Aissue+is%3Aopen+label%3Alast-week-in-pony).
 <!--more-->